Transforming Food Systems for Improved Nutrition

 Please download the full summary of the lunch meeting here, including background information.

-Please see the IFPR report “Achieving a nutrition revolution for Africa: The road to healthier diets and optimal nutrition” in our Knowledge Portal.
+Please see the IFPRI report “Achieving a nutrition revolution for Africa: The road to healthier diets and optimal nutrition” in our Knowledge Portal.